microsoft/msticnb/docs/source/creatingnotebooklets.rst

 The ``@set_text`` decorator requires some explanation.
 This decorator gives you the ability to output display text every time ``run()`` is called.
-It references the _CELL_DOCS dictionary, which is read from the yaml metadata file, and specifies a key which is used to look up the exact section from the file to use.
+It references the _CELL_DOCS dictionary, which is read from the YAML metadata file, and specifies a key which is used to look up the exact section from the file to use.